abrocod/minerva/tools/youtube_downloader/README.md

 # YouTube Downloader and Transcriber

-A comprehensive tool for downloading YouTube videos/audio and transcribing them using OpenAI's Whisper API with Prefect workflow management.
+A comprehensive tool for downloading YouTube videos/audio and transcribing them using OpenAI's Whisper API.
+Includes both a simple transcriber and a Prefect-based workflow version.

 ## Features

 - **Download YouTube videos or audio** using `yt-dlp`
 - **Automatic transcription** using OpenAI Whisper API
-- **Workflow management** with Prefect for reliability and retry logic
-- **Automatic retry** on failures with configurable delays
+- **Markdown output** with structured formatting
 - **Timestamped transcripts** with detailed segment information
-- **Multiple output formats** (text files with full transcript and timestamped segments)
 - **Temporary file management** with automatic cleanup
 - **Language detection** and custom language specification
 - **File size validation** (Whisper API has 25MB limit)
+- **Configurable output directory**

 ## Installation